senresearch/LiteQTL_bin/README.md

 - `export_matrix` option (input); if `true`, a matrix of LOD scores will be returned; if `false` just the maximum LOD for each phenotype is returned (the latter is faster)
 - LOD score file (output)

-If `export_matrix` is set to `false`, the file will contain the marker information (chromosome, marker name, marker cM and bp position), and the the value of the maximum LOD.
+If `export_matrix` is set to `false`, the file will contain the marker information (index, locus, chromosome, marker cM and Mb), and the the value of the maximum LOD.

 ### 2. How to build the binary